Mjz86/mjz_esp32_os/README.md

 note  :
-it uses many libraries  and there is so many of them that i cant list them (sorry) ( and for my bad use of find & replace some of the licenses are charged (sorry) ( i dont want to credit the code that is obviously  not mine )
+it uses many libraries  and there are  so many of them  i cant list them (sorry) ( and for my bad use of find & replace some of the licenses are charged (sorry) ( i dont want to credit the code that is obviously  not mine )